siberianfox/tinygwiki/Tinyg-Communications-Programming.md

 * [Sending Files with CoolTerm](https://github.com/synthetos/TinyG/wiki/TinyG-Sending-Files-with-CoolTerm)<br>
 * [Sending Files with tgFX](https://github.com/synthetos/TinyG/wiki/TinyG-Sending-Files-with-tgFX)<br>

 This page attempts to lay out the issues and approaches to writing a good programatic interface to TinyG.
-It's may also be useful to review the [introduction to the tinyg code base](https://github.com/synthetos/TinyG/wiki/Introduction-to-the-TinyG-Code-Base).
+It may also be useful to review the [introduction to the tinyg code base](https://github.com/synthetos/TinyG/wiki/Introduction-to-the-TinyG-Code-Base).

 If you are writing a programmatic interface we highly recommend that you use the [JSON syntax](https://github.com/synthetos/TinyG/wiki/JSON-Operation) and avoid the command line (plain text) form.
 Text mode is really just a convenience for driving the interface from a command line for debugging and system discovery.
 All examples are provide in JSON form.